-The Europe, Trade and International Directorate (ETID) of the Department for Business, Innovation and Skills (BIS) and HM Revenue and Customs (HMRC) advise and deal with a range of trade policy, regimes, procedural issues governing imports into the UK.
+The International Trade and Export Control Directorate (ITEC) of the Department for Business, Innovation and Skills (BIS) and HM Revenue and Customs (HMRC) advise and deal with a range of trade policy, regimes, procedural issues governing imports into the UK.

 See below for notices to importers and information on import licensing.

 An import licence is not needed to import the majority of industrial goods into the United Kingdom or EU.

 However, some industrial goods need import licences, issued by the Import Licensing Branch (ILB), as a result of controls imposed at national, EU or UN level.
 ILB publicises these restrictions by issuing Notices to Importers.

 The UK is part of the EU Single Market and the European Commission has sole responsibility for the EU’s commercial policy.
 With limited exceptions (for example, on security or health grounds), the UK is unable to introduce national import controls.